apache/cordova-qt/README.md

-Callback/Qt
+Cordova/Qt
 ===

-Callback/Qt is the Qt port of the phonegap (Callback) framework.
+Cordova/Qt is the Qt port of the cordova (formerly phonegap) framework.
 It should compile on any platform which is compatible with Qt & Qt mobility.

 Requires
 ---